Simon Callow: Acting

 From June to November 2010, he appeared in a national tour of a new one-man play, Shakespeare: the Man from Stratford, written by Jonathan Bate, directed by Tom Cairns, and produced by the Ambassador Theatre Group.
 The play was renamed Being Shakespeare for its West End debut at the Trafalgar Studios, where it opened on 15 June 2011.
 It was revived at the same theatre in March 2012, prior to a run in New York City and Chicago.
 In March 2014, it returned to the West End, this time at the Harold Pinter Theatre.

 In October 2014, Callow appeared in a comedy sketch made for Channel 4's The Feeling Nuts Comedy Night to raise awareness of testicular cancer.
 The same year, he played the recurring role of the fictional Duke of Sandringham in the Starz period TV series, Outlander.

+In December 2022, Callow appeared as Dick in the Christmas special of BBC dark comedy Inside No. 9, "The Bones of St Nicholas".

 Film

 He made his first film appearance in 1984 as Schikaneder in Amadeus.
-The following year, he appeared as the Reverend Mr. Beebe in A Room with a View.
+The following year, he appeared as the Reverend Mr Beebe in A Room with a View.
 His first television role was in the Carry On Laughing episode "Orgy and Bess" in 1975, but it was cut from the final print.
 He starred in several series of the Channel 4 situation comedy Chance in a Million, as Tom Chance, an eccentric individual to whom coincidences happened regularly.
 Roles like this and his part in Four Weddings and a Funeral brought him to a wider audience.
-Callow portrayed Pliny the Elder in CBBC's 2007 children's drama series, Roman Mysteries in the episode "The Secrets of Vesuvius".
+Callow portrayed Pliny the Elder in CBBC's 2007 children's drama series Roman Mysteries in the episode "The Secrets of Vesuvius".
 He played Armand Duquesne in Marvel's Hawkeye on Disney+.